dawud-b/FireSim/README.md

 - **Stuck on "Commencing Simulation"**
   After runnning `firesim runworkload` the screen session will get stuck on "Commencing simulation" and won't show the openSBI splash screen.

   This means theres something wrong with your config.
-I don't have an exact reason yet but here are somethings it could be:
+I don't have an exact reason yet.
-  - WithNIC in TargetConfigs.scala
-  - Cache size too large in RocketConfigs.scala
-  - Prefeter chisel design

-  Current Progress: Using the NL prefetcher in each config.
-  - With and without accuracy both have this issue
-  - Changing the chache size:

 <br>